Volunteers and donors organize water and a new roof for Glory Orphanage

 By: Tiina Heikkinen & Saara Kanula (Originally published on May 18, 2014)

 Perhaps the most incredible achievement, however, is the installation of a water pipeline to serve not only the orphanage but the whole community.
-Before the pipeline the orphanage was using rainwater or they bought water for a more expensive price.
-Now they will not only have fresh water all the time, but with every bucket they sell they will have a bucket for free for themselves.
-By selling the water they will also have money for food, medication and clothes.
-Also, the people living in the neighborhood can buy fresh water near by.
-The funding for the water pipeline came from Holland and Belgium.
-Suzanne Ter Haar (Art in Tanzania volunteer from Holland) and her parents have been very active in fundraising.
+Before the pipeline, the orphanage was using rainwater, or they bought water more expensively.
+Now, they will not only have fresh water all the time, but with every bucket they sell, they will have a bucket for free for themselves.
+By selling

-An important part of donations to acknowledge
+An essential part of donations is to acknowledge

 Art in Tanzania is always looking for volunteers to help us continue to make a difference.